red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

     Goodbye

 By default, parallel flows in different interaction loops advance in order of their start or activation.
-This might be an important detail if e.g a global variable is set in one flow and read in another.
+This might be an important detail if, for example, a global variable is set in one flow and read in another.
 If the order is wrong, the global variable will not be set yet when read by the other flow.
 In order to enforce the processing order independent of the start or activation order, you can define the interaction loop priority level using an integer.
 By default, any interaction loop has priority 0.
 A higher number defines a higher priority, and lower (negative) number a lower processing priority.

 .. _more-on-flows-flow-conflict-resolution-prioritization: